-Depreciation and amortization expenses increased to \$419,000 compared to \$251,000 in the previous year and represented 0.6% of total operating expenses.
+Depreciation and amortization expenses increased to \$428,000 compared to \$419,000 in the previous year and represented 0.8% of total operating expenses.

-Income tax benefit was \$7.7 million for the three months ended March 31, 2020, which includes an \$8.8 million tax benefit.
+For the three months ended March 31, 2021 we recorded income tax expense of \$2.8 million, representing a 35% effective tax rate.
+For the three months ended March 31, 2020, we recorded a net income tax benefit of \$7.7 million.
 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was passed into law, providing wide ranging economic relief for individuals and businesses.
 One component of the CARES Act provides the Company with an opportunity to carry back net operating losses ("NOLs") arising from 2018, 2019 and 2020 to the prior five tax years.
 The Company has previously valued its NOLs at the federal corporate income tax rate of 21%.
 However, the CARES Act provides for NOL carryback claims to be calculated based on a rate of 35%, which was the federal corporate tax rate in effect for the carryback years.
 The result of the revaluation of NOLs and other tax adjustments is a net tax benefit of \$8.8 million.
 Excluding the tax benefit, income tax expense would have been \$1.1 million, representing an effective income tax rate of 36%.
-For the prior year period, income tax expense was \$937,000, which represents an effective income tax rate of 35%.